example42/puppet-tp/index.md

 subTitle: 'Yet Another Puppet Abstraction layer'
 ---

-# Essential Applications Management
+# Essential Application Management

-Tiny Puppet is a Puppet module that allows management of virtually any application on any Operating System.
+Tiny Puppet is a Puppet module that allows management of virtually **any application on any Operating System**:

+    tp::install { 'any_app': }

-It's based on the assumption that its user knows and wants to control how to shape the managed application's configuration files.
+It's based on the assumption that its user knows and wants to control how to shape the managed application's configuration file:

+    tp::conf { 'any_app':
+      template     => 'site/any_app/my_conf.erb',
+      options_hash => hiera_hash('any_app::options'),
+    }

+It's **not a joke**, it just works like that, as long as your application can be installed via a native package (Tiny Puppet can manage also additional repos) and you know how to configure it.

-It features:
+Tiny Puppet features:

 - Quick, easy to use, standard, coherent, powerful interface to install packages, manage services and  configuration files, in whatever way preferred.